blindsweatyhansolo/ballzandbooze/README.md

 >THEN the user is presented with nearby craft breweries/bars
 >
 >WHEN the user returns to the page <br>
->THEN they are presented with any bars saved to favorites
+>THEN they are presented with their favorited bar's info

 ---